Freddd31/5330-Lab1/README.md

 3. **Analyze the Sky**: After uploading your image, the application will automatically process it.
 Wait for a few moments for the analysis to complete.

-4. **View Results**: Once the analysis is done, you'll see the results displayed on the screen.
-This may include information about cloud types, weather conditions, or other relevant data depending on what the Sky Detector is designed to do.
+4. **View Results**: Once the analysis is done, you'll see the results displayed on the screen, with original picture on the left, and the final image with white sky.

 5. **Interact and Experiment**: Feel free to upload different images and explore the capabilities of Sky Detector.